 Torrenting has gained lots of popularity in recent years, along with its fair share of threats as well.

-The most commonly asked questions will be covered extensively in this piece.
+The most commonly asked questions about torrenting will be covered extensively in this piece.

 Torrenting can put you at risk in the following ways:

 - Exploit system vulnerabilities